postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 ### Adding a monitor integration

 Connect an API version to one or more monitoring integrations to send monitor results to other applications that are part of your API development workflow.
+When you add a monitor integration, the monitor is automatically [linked to the API version](#linking-monitors).

 1. If you haven't done so already, [create the monitor](/docs/monitoring-your-api/intro-monitors/) you want to connect to your API.
 1. Open an API version and select the **Monitoring** tab.